-Duffy's Hope, founded in 1998 by Allen "Duffy" Samuels, is a service provider for at-risk and hard to reach youth ages 12-17 with DOCUMENTED proof of success.
-Located in the heart of Wilmington, Delaware Duffy's Hope has changed lives for the better for over 4,500 youth.
-Of the 4,500 youth served, 2,500 were participants in Duffy's direct services programs.
-Duffy's Hope uses a HOLISTIC approach that includes 10 components to not only determine the root causes in the lives of at-risk youth but also address, and more importantly, helps to rectify those issues.
-Duffy's Hope programs include the following:
+Duffy’s Hope, Inc., founded in 1998 by Allen “Duffy” Samuels, is a nonprofit service provider for at-risk and hard-to-reach youth ages 12-17 with DOCUMENTED proof of success.
+Located in the heart of Wilmington, Delaware, Duffy’s Hope has helped improve the quality of life for over 4,500 youth.
+Duffy’s Hope uses a HOLISTIC approach that includes 10 Core Components that not only determine the root causes of problems in the lives of at-risk youth but also address – and more importantly – help to rectify those issues.

 - One-on-One Mentoring

 - Parent & Family Participation

 - School & Home Visits

 - Financial Literacy

 - Etiquette Training

 Our Mission Statement: “Duffy’s Hope, Inc. provides intellectual, emotional and interpersonal growth opportunities for youth and their families through advocacy, education, mentoring and community outreach.”